Japan's Population Is In Rapid Decline

 Lawmakers also passed a measure in December that will allow more foreign workers to enter the country, for longer periods of time and, in some cases, with a path toward attaining Japanese citizenship.

 Birthrates aren't just falling in Japan.
 South Korea has one of the lowest fertility rates in the world.
-Across the globe, the fertility rate fell more than 50 percent, from 4.99 in 1960 to 2.44 by 2016, according to the World Bank.
+Around the globe, the fertility rate fell more than 50 percent, from 4.99 in 1960 to 2.44 by 2016, according to the World Bank.

 Japanese researchers found that among unmarried people between the ages of 18 and 34, nearly 70 percent of men and 60 percent of women were not in a relationship, reported The Japan Times.

 But that isn't necessarily why the country is producing fewer babies.
 A major factor may be a dearth of stable jobs for young people.
 Since the 1990s, labor laws changed, leading to more part-time and contract work, according to The Atlantic.
-That could have affected people's trajectory, building "a class of men who don't marry and have children because they—and their potential partners—know they can't afford to."
+That could have affected people's trajectory, building "a class of men who don't marry and have children because they — and their potential partners — know they can't afford to."